Jake Peavy: San Francisco Giants (2014–2016)

 On December 19, 2014, Peavy agreed to a two-year deal worth $24 million to stay with the Giants.
 He went on to play with San Francisco through the 2016 season; in his three years with the Giants he had a 19–19 record and 3.97 ERA, with 238 strikeouts and 78 walks in 308 innings pitched.
 He became a free agent on November 3, 2016.

-Late career
+Post-playing career

 Peavy did not pitch in MLB or the minor leagues during the 2017 season.
 In May 2018, he stated his interest in a comeback.
 He officially announced his retirement on May 5, 2019.
+In 2023, he was announced as a new inductee of the San Diego Padres Hall of Fame.

+On March 20, 2025, Peavy was named special assistant to San Diego Padres CEO Erik Greupner.

+Broadcasting career

+In March 2022, Peavy joined MLB Network as an on-air analyst and has since appeared on multiple MLB Network shows including MLB Tonight.

 Scouting report

 Peavy's repertoire included six pitches, although he mostly used a four-seam fastball at 88–92 mph and a slider in the low 80s.
 He also had a two-seam fastball, a curveball, a changeup, and a cutter.
 Peavy tended to throw the curve and change more against lefties, and he did not use his two-seamer or cutter often.
 Peavy's two-seam fastball acted primarily as a sinker and induced many ground balls.
 This allowed Peavy to induce many double plays when runners were on base.
 Peavy liked to run his fastballs in on lefties and make the pitch break back into the zone, similar to a power version of Greg Maddux's technique.